 - Strand Theatre, Marietta - Thursday, June 11 at 2PM

 2020/2021 FOX THEATRE GRANT WORKSHOP INFORMATION

-The 2019/2020 FTI Grant cycle begins with two workshops throughout Georgia.
-Our first workshop will be in Athens on June 5, 2019, and the remaining one here at the Fox Theatre in Atlanta on June 27, 2019.
-All application materials for the new grant cycle will be available June 1, 2019, on our website and the deadline for all grant applications this year will be a postmarked date deadline of August 15, 2019.
+The 2020/2021 FTI Grant cycle begins with two workshops throughout Georgia.
+Information on the grant workshops will be released early 2020.
+All application materials for the new grant cycle will be available on our website on June 1, 2020.
+The deadline for all grant applications will be a postmarked date deadline of August 15, 2020.
 Application materials will not be accepted electronically or after the postmarked date deadline.

 Please note the locations for the FY 20/21 Grant Workshops:

 - June 18, 2020, Grand Salon, Fox Theatre, Atlanta

 - June 25, 2020, Rialto Club, Hotel Indigo, Athens

 The Fox Theatre Institute

 To lead and manage this unique outreach, the organization established the Fox Theatre Institute in 2008 – primarily in response to a statewide need for assistance with the restoration and operations of Georgia’s historic theatres.
 In its early years, the Institute has provided a range of assistance through grants, restoration, and operations expertise, training and professional development.
 The outcomes are that communities are enabled to leverage scarce resources and stimulate local economies.
 The Institute also manages Georgia Presenters, an innovative statewide talent booking consortium that provides presenters, theatres, and communities the opportunity to work together to increase cultural opportunities in their respective communities and statewide at an affordable cost.
 More recently, the Institute has overseen Fox in a Box, an interpretive curriculum-based resource for schools K-5.